 The Caselaw Access Project is making all U.S. case law freely accessible online.
 With the Caselaw Access Project API (CAPAPI) and bulk data service, we can share 40 million pages of published U.S. court cases.
 Learn more about how to search here.

 For more compilations of case law resources, check out these guides.

 The archive illuminates the experiences not just of the LGBTQ community as a whole, but of individuals of different races, ethnicities, ages, religions, political orientations, and geographical locations that constitute this community.
 Historical records of political and social organizations founded by LGBTQ individuals are featured, as well as publications by and for lesbians and gays, and extensive coverage of governmental responses to the AIDS crisis.
 The archive also contains personal correspondence and interviews with numerous LGBTQ individuals, among others.
 The archive includes gay and lesbian newspapers from more than 35 countries, reports, policy statements, and other documents related to gay rights and health, including the worldwide impact of AIDS, materials tracing LGBTQ activism in Britain from 1950 through 1980, and more.
 In addition, the archive encompasses extensive material related to feminism, women's rights, and women's concerns.
 Documents span from 1940 to 2014, with the bulk from 1950 to 1990.

-This database includes full text works from contemporary scholarly journals, magazines, newspapers, newsletters, regional publications, books, booklets and pamphlets, conference proceedings, and government, NGO and special reports.
+This database includes full text works from contemporary scholarly journals, magazines, newspapers, newsletters, regional publications, books, booklets and pamphlets, conference proceedings, and government, NGO and special reports from 1970 to present.

 Provides a wide variety of official U.S. and foreign government publications, including constitutions, treaties, and international agreements.
 Special collections include Slavery in America and the World: History, Culture & Law; Women and the Law.